This article contains affiliate links. This article was first published in October 2015 and has been updated several times, last time in June 2019.

 Continue reading about the best beach resorts off Bintan Island below…

-Best beach resorts off Bintan island
+Best resorts near Singapore off Bintan island

 Nikoi is a barefoot luxury beach resort near Singapore powered by the sea breeze and made up of open plan duplex sea-facing villas on their own private island.
 Forget phones, air conditioning, engine noise and crowds, Nikoi is designed for those looking for a Robinson Crusoe experience in chic surroundings for the whole family.